We've been making Stony Stratford even more beautiful since 2007

 Since 2023 we have been producing about one tonne of produce each year.
 We calculate that this is enough to provide much needed fresh fruit and vegetables for around 25 families.

-In 2024 our "In Your Neighbourhood" project has been given another "Outstanding" award at the annual RHS Bitain in Bloom ceremony.
+In 2024 and 2025 our "In Your Neighbourhood" project has been given "Outstanding" awards at the annual RHS Britain in Bloom ceremony.

-In 2024 we used a grant from Milton Keynes Community Foundation to help us collect and use rainwater, create leaf mould and compost, make a new bed to grow more winter produce, clear the site of non-compostable waste, and develop our skills in fruit tree management.
-We’ve done all that and are now looking forward to more growing in 2025!
+In 2024 a local grant from Milton Keynes Community Foundation enabled us to collect rainwater, create leaf mould and compost, make a new bed to grow more winter produce, clear the site of non-compostable waste, and develop our skills in fruit growing.

 The Community Gardens are behind York House on London Road – just follow the path through the shrubbery on the right hand side of the building.
 You’ll find us there on the days and times below.